 Eat like the locals do

-Move on to Glory Catering for Peranakan-style kuehs (bite-sized snacks or dessert foods).
+Move on to Glory Catering for Peranakan-style kueh (bite-sized snacks or desserts).
 These colourful bites are usually made of rice or glutinous flour, along with ingredients such as tapioca, coconut milk and gula melaka (palm sugar).
 The must-tries: kueh lapis (layered steamed cake) and kueh tutu (steamed cakes with crushed peanut or grated coconut filling).

 Still got an appetite?
 Then head over to Beach Road Prawn Mee Eating House, for prawn noodle soup.
 This eatery first started as a small stall on Beach Road and is famed for its broth cooked with hints of pork and prawns.
 The sweet-savoury signature dish of prawn noodles continues to be a hit today.

 Alternatively, try wanton mee (noodles with dumplings) at Fei Fei Wanton at Joo Chiat Place.
 This hawker stall is open 24 hours daily, which makes it a popular supper spot with locals.